top of page

 • December ≈ $2,300

-You may earn more or faster than I did - especially if your kids leave the house for school every day.
+You may earn more or grow faster than I did - especially if your kids leave the house for school every day.
 A lot of writers earn more than I do, and I was totally ok with that during this stage of life.
-I valued my time teaching and investing in my kids -- my business always needed to come second.
+I valued my time teaching and investing in my kids - my business always needed to come second.

 I also tend to second-guess myself and overthink things.
 These have been my biggest challenges when it comes to starting a business.